oliviergimenez/Bayesian_Workshop/README.md

 ### Schedule / Programme

-:uk: Videos are in French, but you may enable subtitles (or closed captions) by clicking on the :gear: icon in Youtube (`R` is captioned as glass for some reasons) :fr: Vidéos disponibles en français
+:uk: Videos are in French, but you may enable subtitles (or closed captions) by clicking on the :gear: icon in Youtube (beware though, `R` is captioned as glass for some reasons :wine_glass:) :fr: Vidéos disponibles en français

 1. :uk: Bayesian inference: Motivation and simple example (video starts [here](https://youtu.be/ncOCz-HTZS4?t=4)) :fr: Inférence bayésienne : motivation et exemple simple (la vidéo commence [ici](https://youtu.be/ncOCz-HTZS4?t=4))
 2. :uk: The likelihood (video starts [here](https://youtu.be/ncOCz-HTZS4?t=1907)) :fr: La vraisemblance (la vidéo commence [ici](https://youtu.be/ncOCz-HTZS4?t=1907))